Italy: Car rams into crowd, killing several German tourists | DW | 05.01.2020

 A car plowed into a group of 17 tourists overnight near a popular ski resort town in northern Italy's South Tyrol province on Sunday, killing at least six people.

-Italian police said they believed those killed were Germans who were part of a group touring the region.
+Italian police said they believed those killed were Germans part of a tour group in the region.
 Several others were injured, some seriously.

 Authorities said they do not believe the crash was intentional, however an investigation is underway.